+2.1 There shall be a 5-member Executive, Governance and Trusteeship of the Board of Trustees.

+2.2 The Board Chair shall serve as the Chair of the EGTC.

+2.3 The EGTC shall operate under a charter approved by the Board.
+The charter will identify the committee's general areas of responsibility and will specifically identify any instance which the committee may act for the full Board.

+2.4 As further described in its charter, the EGTC may consider and recommend actions to the Board on the following topics:

+2.4.1.
+The hiring, employment, evaluation, and removal of the President of the University.

+Vestern Oregon UNIVERSITY

-- 2.1 There shall be a 5-member Executive, Governance and Trusteeship of the Board of Trustees. - 2.2 The Board Chair shall serve as the Chair of the EGTC. - 2.3 The EGTC shall operate under a charter approved by the Board.
-The charter will identify the committee's general areas of responsibility and will specifically identify any instance which the committee may act for the full Board. - 2.4 As further described in its charter, the EGTC may consider and recommend actions to the Board on the following topics: - 2.4.1.
-The hiring, employment, evaluation, and removal of the President of the University. - 2.4.2.
-Matters pertaining to effective trusteeship, including, but not limited to board self-evaluation, the agenda for the board retreat, recommendations to the Governor when there are Board vacancies, and participation in educational or other activities to enhance the Board's effectiveness.
+2.4.2.
+Matters pertaining to effective trusteeship, including, but not limited to board selfevaluation, the agenda for the board retreat, recommendations to the Governor when there are Board vacancies, and participation in educational or other activities to enhance the Board's effectiveness.

-- 2.4.3.
-Litigation, legal services, and compliance, including, but not limited to reports on litigation from the General Counsel, board statements or policies to be considered by the Board, and, to the extent not addressed by the Finance & Administration Committee, issues of risk management and legal services. - 2.4.4.
-Advocacy and advancement, including but not limited to strategies for University personnel to deploy in order to enhance the University's profile with external audiences, decision-makers, and government officials. - 2.4.5.
-Input and recommendation on the University's strategic plan, as developed by the President and University, prior to adoption by the full Board. - 2.5 The primary University personnel that will staff, advise and, assist the EGTC shall be the President of the University and the General Counsel.
+2.4.3.
+Litigation, legal services, and compliance, including, but not limited to reports on litigation from the General Counsel, board statements or policies to be considered by the Board, and, to the extent not addressed by the Finance & Administration Committee, issues of risk management and legal services.

+2.4.4.
+Advocacy and advancement, including but not limited to strategies for University personnel to deploy in order to enhance the University's profile with external audiences, decision-makers, and government officials.

+2.4.5.
+Input and recommendation on the University's strategic plan, as developed by the President and University, prior to adoption by the full Board.